ferdigokdemir/redis-clone/README.md

-This project is a In-memory Database.
+This project is an In-memory Database.
 You can save data to memory, and you can get it faster.
 Written using Golang and i use only standart libs.

 ## Whick packages used?